awareframework/screentext-features/README.md

 ### Step 2: Feature Extraction

 After preprocessing, extract linguistic features using `run.py`.
 This script reads the cleaned data from `step1_data` and saves features to `step2_data`.
+Feature extraction is performed in parallel by default for multiple participants.

 #### Usage